akstuhl/akstuhl.github.io/_stuff/tufts-sts.md

 ---
-category: stuff-doing
+category: stuff-done
-date: 2024-05-15
+date: 2025-05-15
 tagline: "STS at Tufts"
 icons: '🐘️ 🔬️'
 ---

-Teaching courses on [programming](syllabi/23F-programming.html), [automation](syllabi/24S-automation.html), and historical perspectives on AI in the [Science, Technology, and Society program](https://as.tufts.edu/science-technology-and-society) at Tufts University
+Taught courses on [programming](syllabi/23F-programming.html), [automation](syllabi/24S-automation.html), and historical perspectives on AI in the [Science, Technology, and Society program](https://as.tufts.edu/science-technology-and-society) at Tufts University